Maximize Every Moment of Your Day

 “Being prolific is not about time management,” says Adam Grant, an organisational psychologist at Wharton.
 “There are a limited number of hours in the day, and focusing on time management just makes us more aware of how many of those hours we waste.”

-In fact, the focus on maximising time may actually diminish our creativity, says Grant: “[P]roductivity and creativity demand opposite attention management strategies.
-Productivity is fueled by raising attentional filters to keep unrelated or distracting thoughts out.
-But creativity is fueled by lowering attentional filters to let those thoughts in.”
+In fact, the focus on time management may actually diminish our creativity, says Grant: “Productivity and creativity demand opposite attention management strategies.
+Productivity is fuelled by raising attentional filters to keep unrelated or distracting thoughts out.
+But creativity is fuelled by lowering attentional filters to let those thoughts in.”

-Creative people “rest often and sleep a lot,” he says.
+Creative people “rest often and sleep a lot,” he claims.
 “The important thing is that they control their energy; it’s not ruled by the calendar, the dock, an external schedule.
 When necessary, they can focus it like a laser beam; when not, creative types immediately recharge their batteries.”

 SOME RELATED NOTES